nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the find mechanism behaves at each step.

 Step 1.
 The user launches the application.
-All patients, appointments and bills are shown on different sections of the application as indexed lists.
+All patients, appointments and bills are shown in different sections of the application as indexed lists.

 Step 2.
 The user executes `find n/John` command to find all patients with the name "John".